fbraem/kwai-api/README.md

 > can help.

 Install [deployer](https://deployer.org/) (version 6.x)
-and create a hosts.yml file in the folder where the repository is cloned.
+and create a deployer configuration file.
+The `hosts.yml` file can be used as an example.
 This file can look like this:

 ````yaml
 kwai: